ryanpeacock/reactvite-express-boiler/README.md

 - 🎥 Integration with the **OMDb API** to fetch movie data as a sample third-party API.
 - 📂 Well-structured codebase for easy scalability and maintenance.
 - 🛠️ Ready for deployment with minimal configuration.
+- 🐳 **Dockerized** for consistent environments and easy deployment.

 ---